gravinamike/rig/README.md

 - **notes-style.css**: This file contains CSS font declarations that enable the use of custom fonts in the app.
 Each entry must have a matching font file in the `fonts` folder, and the `font-family` must match a font name in `font-names.json`.

+### Setting up logging

+Rig uses the [Pino library](https://getpino.io) for logging.
+By default, it saves no log files to the server.
+You can change this behavior by following the steps below.

+#### Enabling server-side logging

+To enable logging to a server-side log file:

+1. Create an empty log folder on the server.
+2. Edit `static/config/serverconfig.json`, adding the absolute path to the new log folder as the value of the `logsFolder` key.
+You can also set the minimum level of messages to be logged by setting `logsLevel` to "trace", "debug", "info", "warn", "error", or "fatal" (if null, the log level defaults to "info").

+#### Set up log rotation

+Log files can grow to problematic sizes if they aren't regularly rotated and deleted.
+On Linux, we recommend using the [logrotate](https://linux.die.net/man/8/logrotate) utility for this purpose:

+1. Install Logrotate on Linux:
+`sudo apt-get-update`
+`sudo apt-get install -y logrotate`
+Or, on RHEL/CentOS:
+`sudo yum update`
+`sudo apt-get install -y logrotate`

+2. Verify installation by checking that there is a line containing `cron.daily` in `/etc/crontab` or `/etc/anacrontab`.

+3. Create the configuration file `/etc/logrotate.d/rig`, with the following contents:
+    /<path to your Rig log directory>/rig_log.log {
+        su root
+        daily
+        rotate <number of days to keep log files>
+        delaycompress
+        compress
+        notifempty
+        missingok
+        copytruncate
+    }

 ### Running the application

 #### As a website